Ethical clothing makers are seeking earth-friendly solutions to dyeing their fashions

 The truth is that dyeing, like most other industrial processes, carries inevitable health and environmental consequences.
 The single most important thing we can do to minimize those consequences is to reduce our consumption of goods.
 The world’s current infatuation with cheaply made fast fashion is clearly unsustainable.

-At Sympatico, I make clothes for the long run using the most earth-friendly options possible, given my scale and resources.
+An ethical clothing maker, I make apparel for the long run using the most earth-friendly options possible, given my scale and resources.
 I’m continually awed by my customers who get this approach.
-In the long run, we’re all downstream from one another, and it falls to each of us to make a difference in whatever way can.
+In the long run, we’re all downstream from one another, and it falls to each of us to make a difference in whatever way we can.

 More about dyes: Why Sympatico Chooses Low Impact Dyes